googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.38 PaintColrLayers table used as the root of a color glyph definition**

-A PaintColorLayers table can also be nested more deeply within the graph, providing a layer structure to define some component within a larger color glyph definition.
+A PaintColrLayers table can also be nested more deeply within the graph, providing a layer structure to define some component within a larger color glyph definition.
 (See 5.7.11.1.7.2 for more information.)
 The ability to nest a PaintColrLayers table within a graph creates the potential to introduce a cycle